 Exciting stuff right!?
 We plan to break ground in November of this year.

 Based on our architects estimate and our past experience building in Ghana we believe this school and it's furnishings will cost $200,000.

 We've predicted the annual increase in expenses for the school for teachers, staff and food, but without outside funding we simply will not have the funds to build this school.
-If you know anyone or any organization that would like to sponsor a classroom, contact email@example.com.
+If you know anyone or any organization that would like to sponsor a classroom or help with the funding of this school, contact email@example.com.

 GMAD is a temporary home for these (GMAD) children.
 The impact this school will have will not help a static group of the same children each year, but will unlock the potential of many different children every year, children who also happen to be some of the world's most vulnerable children.